Nanjō Station

-Nanjō Station (南条駅, Nanjō-eki) is a railway station on the Hokuriku Main Line in the town of Minamiechizen, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Nanjō Station (南条駅, Nanjō-eki) is a railway station on the Hapi-Line Fukui Line in the town of Minamiechizen, Fukui Prefecture, Japan, operated by the Hapi-Line Fukui.

 Lines

-Nanjō Station is served by the Hokuriku Main Line, and is located 72.2 kilometers from the terminus of the line at Tsuruga.
+Nanjō Station is served by the Hapi-Line Fukui Line, and is located 26.3 kilometers from the terminus of the line at Tsuruga.

 Station layout

-The station consists of two unnumbered opposed side platform connected by an underground passage.
+The station consists of two unnumbered opposed side platforms connected by an underground passage.
 The station is staffed.